dotnet/docs/docs/framework/performance/loader-etw-events.md

 ms.author: "mairaw"
 ---
 # Loader ETW Events
-<a name="top"></a> These events collect information relating to loading and unloading application domains, assemblies, and modules.
+These events collect information relating to loading and unloading application domains, assemblies, and modules.

  All loader events are raised under the `LoaderKeyword` (0x8) keyword.
 The `DCStart` and the `DCEnd` events are raised under `LoaderRundownKeyword` (0x8) with `StartRundown`/`EndRundown` enabled.
 (For more information, see [CLR ETW Keywords and Levels](clr-etw-keywords-and-levels.md).)